Group Testing: An Information Theory Perspective: Belief propagation

 \section{Belief propagation}

 A decoding algorithm based on belief propagation was described in \cite[Section III]{sejdinovic-johnson}.
-Although there was no attempt to calculate performance bounds or rates, there was some numerical evidence presented to show that this approach can work very well (see also Section \ref{sec:noisy_rates}).
-The apparent success of belief propagation may not be a surprise, since it has enjoyed considerable success for the decoding of LDPC codes over noisy channels, a problem that shares characteristics with group testing.
+Although there was no attempt to calculate performance bounds or rates, there was some numerical evidence presented to show that this approach can work very well (see also Section \ref{sec:noisy_rates}, as well as \cite{coja2022efficient} for an extensive empirical study).
+The success of belief propagation experimentally is perhaps unsurprising, since it has enjoyed considerable success for the decoding of LDPC codes over noisy channels, a problem that shares characteristics with group testing.

 Recall from Definition \ref{def:udef} that we write $u_i = \II \{i \in \K\}$ to indicate whether or not item $i$ is defective.
 The idea is to estimate the defective set by working with the marginals of the posterior distribution, and for each $i$, seek to estimate $u_i$ as